 The goal is to help young athletes and their parents appreciate that nerves and jitters are part of the game, and when dealt with correctly, athletes can enjoy the rush of adrenaline as they get ready to play.
 Sometimes meeting with both parents and kids together can help everyone understand the best ways to work together to ensure sports remains a healthy outlet, and opportunity to improve our fitness, flexibility and strength.

 Educate parents about how to “positively push” your child

 Sport parents want to help, and our experts teach parents what to say (and not to say) to help encourage family harmony and the possibility that your son or daughter will stick with their sport for a long time.
 We will give you the optimal way to respond to your own emotions and those of your son or daughter who may have some issues with how you are responding to their on-the-field ups and downs.

-Under the guidance of Dr. Mitchell Greene, and guided by Lauren Ruhl, LPC
+Under the direction of Dr. Mitchell Greene, and guided by Lauren Ruhl, LPC

 • A safe place for kids to express the challenges of playing under pressure, as well as helping kids communicate more effectively with coaches, figure out what they want from their sport, or simply enjoy the game more.

 • An opportunity for parents to talk with professionals who understand the youth sports world, and how to raise kids who want to play recreationally or competitively.

 • Multitude of ideas for kids and parents to see the big picture, so that sports can help teach everyone in the family how better to manage mistakes, deal with expectations, boost confidence, set goals, and work as part of a team.